devmdave/LoveLens/README.md

 ## 💖 LoveLens — At a glance

 "Make digital moments feel human — send care, empathy, and warmth."
-description:
  LoveLens is a playful AI companion that adds warmth to your loved ones' digital moments.
 From mood-aware messages to thoughtful nudges, it expresses care and connection.

 ---